ninaninuk/manual_testing_portofolio/Final Projec/README.md

 #### 1.1.2 Entry criteria defined
-*functional specifications are defined
+* functional specifications are defined
-*initial project risks were detected and mitigated *roles needed for the project are allocated
+* initial project risks were detected and mitigated
+* roles needed for the project are allocated
-*Develop Project Management Plan it ok
+* Develop Project Management Plan it ok
 * Plan Resource Management

 #### 1.1.3 Exit criteria defined
- .Exploratory regression testing must be performed on the My Info module, which includes the Languages section .All user stories in the sprint backlog must be completed .All design tasks and special tasks picked for the sprint must be completed .Regression testing of all features developed in all previous sprints must be executed .No critical issues must be open
+ * Exploratory regression testing must be performed on the My Info module, which includes the Languages section
+ * All user stories in the sprint backlog must be completed
+ * All design tasks and special tasks picked for the sprint must be completed
+ * Regression testing of all features developed in all previous sprints must be executed
+ * No critical issues must be open
 #### 1.1.4 Test scope

 * __Tests in scope:__